Hidden Conformal Invariance of Scalar Effective Field Theories

 \Section{Lagrangians from Conformal Invariance.} An obvious necessary condition for conformal invariance is scale invariance.
-Scale invariance requires that all coupling constants of the theory are dimensionless in a given critical dimension $D$.
-Following Ref.~\cite{EFTFromSoft}, we define a power counting parameter $\rho$ which characterizes the number of derivatives per interaction for a derivatively coupled scalar field $\phi$.
-A generic vertex takes the form,
+Scale invariance requires that all coupling constants of the theory are dimensionless in a given critical dimension $D$. \footnote{Free theories such as Maxwell (see Ref.~\cite{NakayamaMaxwell}) and Klein-Gordon can be scale invariant outside of their naive critical dimensions.} Following Ref.~\cite{EFTFromSoft}, we define a power counting parameter $\rho$ which characterizes the number of derivatives per interaction for a derivatively coupled scalar field $\phi$.
+A generic vertex takes the form \footnote{We will assume manifest locality so that no derivatives appear with negative powers in $\LL$.}

-where $g$ is the coupling constant and the precise placement of derivatives, {i.e.}~which derivative acts upon which field, is schematic and should be disregarded.
+where $g$ is the coupling constant and the precise placement of derivatives, i.e., which derivative acts upon which field, is schematic and should be disregarded.
 Symmetries generally relate interaction vertices of the same $\rho$, since by dimensional analysis these terms can destructively interfere in scattering amplitudes.
 Scale invariance implies that $g$ is dimensionless.
-So in the critical dimension, $D$ and $\rho$ are related to each other by
+So, in the critical dimension, $D$ and $\rho$ are related to each other by

 where we have used that the field $\phi$ has dimension $\Delta = (D-2)/2$.
 An important feature is that in the critical dimension $D\le 2$, we have $\rho\ge 0$ and therefore scale invariance alone still permits an infinite tower of marginal interactions.
 However, as we will see shortly, the additional assumption of conformal invariance will actually fix this tower uniquely for derivatively coupled scalars.
-In particular, scale invariance merely implies that $T\equiv T^\mu_{\;\mu} =dJ$ for some virial current $J$ while conformal invariance imposes the additional constraint that the virial current is conserved, so $T =dJ =0$.
+In particular, scale invariance merely implies that $T\equiv T^\mu_{\;\mu} =dJ$ for some virial current $J$, while conformal invariance imposes the additional constraint that the virial current is conserved, so $T =dJ =0$.